searchisko/search.jboss.org-ui/README.md

     $ mvn clean package -Pproduction

+By default `production` profile skips all tests and performs advanced compilation only for the very last processed module.
-If you want to skip tests use the following:
+If you want to execute tests use the following:

-    $ mvn clean package -Pproduction -DskipTests
+    $ mvn clean package -Pproduction -DskipTests=false -Dmaven.test.skip=false

 ### For Developers